Zehev Tadmor: Biography

-Tadmor received his B.Sc and M.Sc degrees in chemical engineering from the Technion-Israel Institute of Technology, and his doctorate in chemical engineering from the Stevens Institute of Technology in New Jersey.
+Tadmor received his BSc and MSc degrees in chemical engineering from the Technion-Israel Institute of Technology, and his doctorate in chemical engineering from the Stevens Institute of Technology in New Jersey.

 Tadmor's main research interest is polymer and plastics engineering and processing.
 He has published three books and 75 papers in the field.

 He worked for the Western Electric Company as a Senior Research Engineer, and then joined the Technion Faculty of Chemical Engineering in 1968.
 In 1975 Tadmor was appointed a Technion full professor, and in 1988 a Distinguished Technion Professor in the Department of Chemical Engineering.
 From 1984 to 1988 he served as Dean of the Department of Chemical Engineering.

 Tadmor served as President of The Technion from 1990 to 1998.
 He is Chairman of the Technion-Israel Institute of Technology.

 He is also Chairman of the Samuel Neaman Institute for Advanced Studies in Science and Technology, a policy research center.